livecode/livecode/docs/notes/bugfix-17122.md

-#  Setting the textDirection of a field to empty no longer causes an error
+#  [Dict] Allowed values for textDirection are "rtl", "ltr" and "auto"